Clastify logo

 Easy

-A vesicle fuses with the plasma membrane and releases a protein hormone outside the cell.
-What is this process?
+A vesicle inside a pancreatic cell fuses with the plasma membrane and releases digestive enzyme molecules outside the cell.
+What process is described?

 A.